python/cpython/Doc/library/winreg.rst

    *sub_key* is a string that names the key this method opens or creates.

-   *res* is a reserved integer, and must be zero.
+   *reserved* is a reserved integer, and must be zero.
 The default is zero.

-   *sam* is an integer that specifies an access mask that describes the desired security access for the key.
-Default is :const:`KEY_ALL_ACCESS`.
+   *access* is an integer that specifies an access mask that describes the desired security access for the key.
+Default is :const:`KEY_WRITE`.
 See :ref:`Access Rights <access-rights>` for other allowed values.

    If *key* is one of the predefined keys, *sub_key* may be ``None``.
 In that